Morning, Tuesday, 19th March 2019

 THIS EVENT IS CPD CERTIFIED

-Further sessions will consider the steps that can be taken to develop alternative sources of legal advice and representation, looking in particular at the future role of services like telephone advice, mediation, pro-bono and McKenzie Friends in meeting un-met legal need, as well as options for strengthening public legal education.
+Further sessions will consider the steps that can be taken to develop alternative sources of legal advice early in the process, representation and assistance for litigants in person.
+It will also consider the future role of services such as mediation, pro-bono and McKenzie Friends in meeting un-met legal need, as well as options for strengthening public legal education.